 While much of the island is degraded due to decades of logging, farming, grazing, and human habitation, several pockets of high quality habitat remain in the northern portion of the island.
 A 15-acre moderate-quality boreal forest is located in the north/northwest portion of the island.
 A forested seep originates in the northwest and supports black ash and a diverse ground layer of ferns, sedges and forbs.
 The remainder of the forest is lower quality and dominated by aspen-birch.
 The understory is dominated by invasive common buckthorn (Rhamnus cathartica); and honeysuckle (Lonicera tartarica, L. morrowii, and L. x bella) are common along forest edges (Hlina, 2013; Staffen and O’Connor, 2014).

 The WDNR received a Coastal Wetland Protection & Restoration Grant from the U.S. Fish and Wildlife Service in 2012 to conduct habitat restoration on Clough Island.
 The goals of this project were to better understand the natural communities on the island, restore the degraded forests by removing invasive species, planting conifer trees, remove and restore the remaining sheds and unauthorized campsite on the island, and install an educational sign at the main island access point.
-In 2013, approximately 6,000 pine seedlings were planted over 26 acres on Clough Island.
-Additional conifer plantings will be conducted in 2015 in open areas in the north part of the island.
+Since 2013, approximately 8,700 pine seedlings have been planted on Clough Island.

-Non-native phragmites around Clough Island was treated in 2014.
+Non-native phragmites around Clough Island has been treated and monitored since 2014.
 Non-native phragmites is a tall, aggressive, invasive wetland plant currently found in limited areas in the estuary.
 The Great Lakes Indian Fish and Wildlife Commission conducted an estuary-wide survey of phragmites in 2014, and a map tool on GLIFWC’s website shows the results.
 Because of the limited extent and early detection of the species, there is still a window of opportunity to eliminate the species from the estuary.
 In other areas such as Green Bay in Lake Michigan, non-native phragmites is so extensive that elimination is no longer possible.
 The WDNR and GLIFWC and other partners have treated many of the stands around the estuary.
 Monitoring and treatment will continue through the aquatic invasive species programs.

 Clough Island is open for nature-based day-use outdoor activities such as hiking, picnicking, and wildlife viewing.
 The island is accessible by boat in the warm season.
 The two closest boat landings are the Clyde Ave Boat Launch located west of the island in the Smithville neighborhood of Duluth, Minn.; and the Arrowhead Launch northeast of the island in Superior, Wis.
 Overnight camping and motorized vehicle use are prohibited.
 For more information about Clough Island and the rest of the St. Louis River Stream Bank Protection Area, visit the WDNR webpage.